COVID-19 vs. live events: alternative ideas for 2020 fundraising

 Learning and adapting for fundraising in 2020

 If COVID-19 escapes into the broader community despite all the efforts at containment, living with the threat it poses may become the “new normal.”
-Charities are wise to begin planning now for ways to diversify their revenue sources and reduce their reliance on live event-based fundraising.
+Charities are wise to begin planning now for ways to diversify their revenue sources and reduce their reliance on live events for fundraising.
 Crowdfunding provides new options for engaging digital donors in online events without losing emotional engagement, fun, and effectiveness.

 For more information on how your organization can crowdfund during this crisis, watch this free webinar video.